open-mmlab/mmsegmentation/docs/en/advanced_guides/engine.md

 - default hooks

-Those hooks are registered by the runner by default.
-Generally, they fulfill some basic functions, and have default priority, you don't need to modify the priority.
+By default, those hooks are registered by `Runner`.
+Generally, they are used to fulfill some basic functions, you don't need to modify the priority because they have default priority.

 - custom hooks